 Horseshoe Bend is just one of those places you need to go eventually.
 I went on my first road trip through the southwest and only realized recently that I never actually wrote anything about it, like, at all.
-So, I went back through my pictures and decided to write about it now!
+So, I went back through my pictures and decided to write about the Horseshoe Bend Hike now!
 Better late than never, right?

-This is a pretty easy hike and it’s right on the side of the road with no entrance fee.
+This is a pretty easy hike and it’s right on the side of the road with no entrance fee. (edit June 2019 – there is now a $10 parking fee.)
 If you have a spare hour, you should definitely stop here.
 There’s a pretty good chance, even if you don’t know it, that it’s on your bucket list.
 I’m sure everyone has seen a picture of this at some time or another.
-Like I said, it’s somewhere everyone needs to go eventually.
+Like I said, the Horseshoe Bend hike is something everyone should do eventually.

 From the parking lot, the trailhead is super easy to spot.
 It’s the wide-open sandy area that everyone else is heading down.
 There is a gradual incline in the beginning, but it starts to flatten out after that.
 There really isn’t a whole lot to say about the hike itself.
 Like I said, it’s super easy and can probably pretty easily be done in flip flops since it’s mostly sand.
 Like always, I would stick with my trusty Chacos.

 While this hike is very easily accessible, it’s not the safest.
-There are no guard rails at the edge overlooking the canyon, it’s just a straight shot down.
+There are no guard rails at the edge overlooking the canyon, it’s just a straight shot down. (edit June 2019 – it looks like railings have been added to some sections.)
 You can easily sit and stand on the very edge, but be extra cautious.
 You have no idea how thick the sandstone under you is and it could easily break off.
 That’s how the only recorded death there in 20 years happened in July 2010.

-You can bring kids (obviously) and pets, but if you do, keep an eye on your kids so they don’t wander too close to the edge.
-Keep your pets on a leash, too, to make sure they are safe.
-At least I would.
-Even with kids and pets, I would still definitely recommend this hike if you’re in Page.
+You can bring kids (obviously) and pets, but if you do, keep an eye on your them so they don’t wander too close to the edge.
+Keep your pets on a leash, too, to make sure they are safe and because they should just be on a leash in a busy place like this anyways.
+Even with kids and pets, I would still definitely recommend the Horseshoe Bend hike if you’re in Page.
 It really is a must-do road trip hike.
 Page, Arizona is the perfect addition to a Northern Arizona road trip, too.

 - Definitely bring water, especially if you’re here during the summer.
 It might not be a super long walk, but it is in direct sun and super hot.